 We are able to meet requests for individual sessions after group camps are scheduled.
 These sessions provide an additional option to those students requiring specific instruction or in addition to camp sessions.

 Our goal is to support families and their educational teams.
 We offer consultation services, which may include attending meetings, as well as consulting with parents and teams regarding IEP goals, services, etc. During the summer, many families have benefitted from additional consultation services to explore how to better carry-over concepts and support social learning in the home and school settings.
 The therapists are also available to consult with school teams about the student’s summer experiences, as well as goals and skills addressed.
 Please contact Growing Social directly to inquire about these services.

 SCHOOL YEAR SERVICES

-Small Group & Individual Camp Experiences A similar focus to our summer camp sessions, but for 1-2 hours weekly throughout the school year.
-For older students, there is a heavier focus on independent living skills and facilitating social-vocational learning.
+Small group and individual sessions: A similar focus to our summer camp sessions, but for 1-2 hours weekly throughout the school year.
+Both group and individual sessions are available, either in-person or online.
+For older students, there is a heavier focus on independent living skills and social-vocational learning.

 Summer Camp sessions typically take place on a small farmstead in Watsonville, Ca, whereas school year services may take place at the farm, in Aptos CA, or via online sessions.